hyperledger-labs/fabric-ansible-collection/CONTRIBUTING.md

 Follow these steps to set up a development environment for this Ansible collection.

-> Note: that the repo is migrating touse Poetry for dependency management, and the just task runner for developmnet purposes
+> Note: that the repo is migrating to use Poetry for dependency management, and the just task runner for developmnet purposes

 1. Install Python v3.x.
 The Python version manager [pyenv](https://github.com/pyenv/pyenv) works great on Linux and macOS and avoids a lot of difficulties seen when trying to use the system Python, or Python installed using the package manager for your operating system.